d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-cnn.md

 ### Loading Pretrained Word Vectors

-As in the previous section, load pretrained 100-dimensional GloVe word vectors and initialize the embedding layers `embedding` and `constant_embedding`.
-Here, the former participates in training while the latter has a fixed weight.
+Same as :numref:`sec_sentiment_rnn`,
+we load pretrained 100-dimensional GloVe embeddings as the initialized token representations.
+These token representations (embedding weights) will be trained in `embedding` and fixed in `constant_embedding`.

 ```{.python .input}
 glove_embedding = d2l.TokenEmbedding('glove.6b.100d')